-To work legally in Indonesia, you must have a work permit in Indonesia (IMTA).
-Based on IMTA, the Indonesian Immigration will issue your limited stay permit (VITAS) and the limited stay permit card (KITAS).
+To work legally in Indonesia, you previously needed to have a work permit (IMTA), which is now replaced with a notification from the Ministry of Manpower.
+Based on that, the Indonesian Immigration will issue your limited stay permit (VITAS) and the Electronic limited stay permit (ITAS).

-This article demonstrates how to obtain a work permit (IMTA).
-As well as what should you expect during the process of getting one, and other necessary details.
+This article demonstrates the new process of obtaining a work permit in Indonesia.
+As well as what should you expect during the process of getting one.

-The information I am going to share is based on two legal instruments: the Work Permit Regulation (No. 16/2015) and also its October 2015 update (No. 35/2015).
-The article also includes the recent Presidential Regulation (No. 20/2018) for The Use of Foreign Worker.
+The information I am going to share is based on the following legal instruments: the Work Permit Regulation (No. 16/2015) and its October 2015 update (No. 35/2015), as well as the latest Presidential Regulation (No. 20/2018) for The Use of Foreign Worker.

-General Requirements of Obtaining a Work Permit in Indonesia
+General Requirements for Obtaining a Work Permit in Indonesia

-The work permit regulation states what you as a candidate need to get a work permit (IMTA) in Indonesia.
-In essence, the general requirements are:
+The work permit regulation states what you as a candidate need to get a work permit in Indonesia.
+The general requirements are:

 - An education related to the position you are going to take up in Indonesia

-- A certificate of competence, or 5 years working experience related to the position
+- A certificate of competence, or five years working experience related to the position

 - Proof of health/life insurance for your whole stay in Indonesia